khozlov/kitchen-scribe/README.md

                                 "app" : { "storage_url" : "foo.bar" }
         }
       }

-Only one adjustment is expected per a single file.

 You can use `adjust` with a `-g` or `--generate` option.
 It will then fill all the files specified with an adjustment template (overwriting any existing content of the files).